Buying and Selling Precious Metals

-- Do you personally know anyone that has conducted business with the company in the past?
+- Do you personally know anyone who has conducted business with the company in the past?
 How was their experience?

-- Does the precious metals dealer have any affiliations which lend to its credibility?
+- Does the precious metals dealer have any affiliations that lend to its credibility?

-- Just because they have a great looking website doesn't necessarily mean the company is right for you.
+- Just because the company has a great looking website doesn't necessarily mean it is right for you.
 Consider calling and speaking with someone, especially if you're planning to acquire a large position.